 In July this year, the Court of Justice of the European Union (“CJEU”) examined the validity of the Standard Contractual Clauses (“SCCs”) and Privacy Shield in the case of the Data Protection Commissioner v Facebook Ireland Ltd and Maximillian Schrems.
 The case is widely referred to as Schrems II.
 SCCs are commonly used contractual agreements between EU organisations and international recipients to transfer personal data outside of the EEA.
 Privacy Shield is the mechanism EU organisations relied on (prior to the CJEU’s ruling in this case) to transfer data to the U.S.

 The CJEU found that the SCCs remain valid.
-However, a case by case assessment is now required prior to any transfer in order to verify whether the level of protection afforded under the GDPR is respected in the relevant recipient country and/or whether supplementary measures are required to ensure this level of protection.
+However, a case-by-case assessment is now required prior to any transfer in order to verify whether the level of protection afforded under the GDPR is respected in the relevant recipient country and/or whether supplementary measures are required to ensure this level of protection.
 The responsibility for carrying out this assessment falls on the organisation located in the EU which is sending data outside of the European Economic Area (“EEA”) under the SCCs (the “Data Exporter”) to a recipient organisation (“Data Importer”).
-Following this assessment, if it is determined that the SCCs cannot be complied with and there are not appropriate supplementary measures available, the Data Exporter must suspend the transfer of data and/or terminate the contract with the Data Importer.
+Following this assessment, if it is determined that the SCCs cannot be complied with and there are no appropriate supplementary measures available, the Data Exporter must suspend the transfer of data and/or terminate the contract with the Data Importer.

 In its judgement, the CJEU declared Privacy Shield invalid on the basis that permissible access under the legislation by U.S. public authorities to personal data transferred from the EU to the U.S. for national security purposes significantly interferes with the fundamental rights of those whose data is transferred to the U.S. In addition, it was found that Privacy Shield does not grant individuals actionable rights against U.S. authorities.